 Ruling coalition maintains lead in voter support poll

-The main opposition grouping, the centrist Civic Coalition, would place second with 29.1 percent, followed by the far-right Confederation party with 11.2-percent support.
+The main opposition grouping, the centrist Civic Coalition, would place second with 28.6 percent, followed by the far-right Confederation party with 14.9-percent support.

-Also taking seats in parliament would be the New Left coalition, with 8.9-percent voter support.
+Also taking seats in parliament would be the New Left, a grouping of the Democratic Left Alliance (SLD), Spring (Wiosna) and the Together (Razem) parties, with 9.0-percent voter support.